Kruthina/discordbot/README.md

- - make sure you do `npm install` to install all the modules properly
+ -  `npm install` to install all the modules properly